 Lomo Saltado is a Peruvian stir-fry that was influenced by the Cantonese-Chinese community that migrated to Peru.
-The beef is tossed and cooked in tomatoes, red onion, soy sauce and ginger.
+This Chifa dish consists of beef tossed in a sauce made up of simmered tomatoes, red onion, soy sauce and ginger.
 Serve it over rice for a delicious dinner.

 Here’s another recipe straight from my mama’s brain.
 It was one of my favorites growing up.